 Google Analytics has a feature they call Multi-Channel Funnels which let you see the impact of all your marketing channels on conversions.

-No, these reports only include visitors that click through: view-through data is NOT included.
+These reports only include visitors that click through: view-through data is NOT included.

-You must be tracking conversions using Goals or e-commerce tracking, and you must also be tagging your marketing links with campaign tracking.
+To set up reports, you must be tracking conversions using Goals or e-commerce tracking, and you must also be tagging your marketing links with campaign tracking.